adrianmarkperea/lightning/README.md

 ``` $ npx nodemon ```

+Open your browser and go to `localhost:3000` and see your superpowers at work.

+Simple, right?

 # Things to do
 - [x] Upload initial version
 - [ ] Migrate nodemon to Grunt